solarseller.com alternative energy by John Drake Services, Inc. | home

 anything else your imagination can come up with.

-The following picture shows a number of knives along with
+Pictured below are a number of knives along with a folding pruning saw.

 The following is very biased and based on over forty-five years of being